PaulConyngham/SageMakerRL-SML-Summit-2019/README.md

-This workshop builds on top of the [Sagemaker Examples](https://github.com/awslabs/amazon-sagemaker-examples) to show you how, using AWS, you can parallelise the training of your reinforcement learning algorithms to get insanely fast turn around times & results for your reinforcement learning experiments.
+This workshop shows you how, using AWS, you can parallelise the training of your reinforcement learning algorithms to get insanely fast turn around times & results for your reinforcement learning experiments.

 # Instructions